Lehigraphy/concordat/twelve-meters.md

 The video zoomed in.
 Troopers, hunkering in a crater, working their bolt-action rifles.

-Next, something spun through the air, green and rectangular, tumbling end over end, with a dull metallic clatter as it hit the ground.
+Next, something spun through the air, green-and-black and rectangular, tumbling end over end, with a dull metallic clatter as it hit the ground.
 It landed right next to an enemy combat engineer, evident from their dark blue armband.
 The man startled back, dropping his gun.

 Then, he turned, and ran.